CRFitzgerald/Group-7-Data-Project/README.md

 # Group-7-Data-Project

 # A Moveable Feast
-Group Project 1 for Laura Jordan, Minkyong Kim, Colleen Fitzgerald, Yemi Adetunji
+Group Project 1 for Laura Jordan, Minkyong Kim, Colleen Fitzgerald, Akinyemi Adetunji

 ## Description
 DoorDash is one of the major competitors in the food delivery space.
 We pulled data from Kaggle and looked at one day's worth of delivery data for DoorDash for 4 major U.S. markets - New York City, Boston, Chicago and Los Angeles.
 Our data allowed us to look at the cumulative data as well as a regionalized view to answer 3 business questions.
 Those questions were: